 Recovery Tips Following Eyelid Surgery

-It’s important to follow these instructions after your blepharoplasty procedure.
+It’s important to follow these instructions after your surgery.
 While recovery tends to be quite comfortable, not following your instructions can lead to complications.

 The following are general post-operative care instructions that should be followed strictly in order to avoid risks of complication: